dat3Cph/spring2025/docs/deepdive-1/exercises/codelab.md

 ### 2. Setup the development environment (one per team)

-1. One team member should fork [Flight data Repo](https://github.com/dat3Cph/flightapp) onto their own Github account. **Flight data Repo** is a simple application that reads a CSV file with flight data and calculates the total flight time for each airline.
+1. One team member should fork [Flight data Repo](https://github.com/dat3Cph/flightapp) onto their own Github account.
+The **Flight data Repo** is a simple application that reads a CSV file with flight data and calculates the total flight time for each airline.
 2. Add the other team member as collaborators to the forked repository
-3. The other team member should clone the forked repository to their local machine
+3. Both team members should clone the forked repository to their local machine
+4. Open the project in IntelliJ IDEA
+5. Make sure that the project builds and runs without errors.
+If you have issues, make sure that all Maven dependencies are downloaded and that the project SDK is set to Java 17

 ### 3. Get aqainted with the code